Corporate Governance - Guidelines

 The Governance and Nominating Committee shall be responsible for managing an annual process for assessing the performance of the Board and each Board committee.
 Such assessments will be discussed with the full Board.6.
 Executive Sessions of Non-Management Directors

 The non-management directors will meet regularly in executive session, and at least four times each year, without management.
 At least one of the meetings of non-management directors shall be attended exclusively by independent directors.
-The Lead Director will chair all such meetings and shall have the authority to convene such meetings at any time with appropriate notice.7.
+The Chairman of the Board or Lead Director, as applicable (or in the absence of an independent director holding either position, such other independent director as may be selected by a majority of the independent directors present), will chair all such meetings and shall have the authority to convene such meetings at any time with appropriate notice.7.
 Retirement Age

 No director shall stand for re-election to the Board after he or she has reached the age of 72, with the following exception: the Governance and Nominating Committee shall have the authority to extend the retirement age of an individual director for up to two periods of one year each.8.
 Directors Who Change Their Job Responsibilities